 So, what are micro-interactions?

 Micro-interactions in UX are single interactive movements in a product that are often unnoticed by the user.
 But these tiny animations make the product more delightful and easier to use.
 These tiny interactions are all around us.
 They are designed to boost user experiences.
-They are a big part of your branding design that allows your brand to communicate with the user.
+This is a big part of brand identity design services as it allows your brand to communicate with the user.

 Breakdown of Micro-interactions